Frequently Asked Questions

 Where are access docks located?

-The TECHE Project has 13 dock sites, with two more to go!
+The TECHE Project has 15 dock sites.
 Breaux Bridge represents our first full-service trailhead, but other sites are located in city parks or at city boat launches with additional facilities.
 Find the full list here.

 What is there to see and do along the trail?